Yosi51010/web-test/_featured_categories/tic-tac-toe.md

 # Featured tags need to have either the `list` or `grid` layout (PRO only).
 layout: list

-# The title of the tag's page.
+# The title of the tag's page. // Additional projects: DIY Arduino board, Tic-Tac-Toe Arduino Shield,
-title: Example
+title: Hardware-based Tic-Tac-Toe

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: example
+slug: [tic-tac-toe]

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  This is a featured category, which have their own page.
-  Check out `_featured_tags/example.md` to learn how to create your own.
+  An electronic spin on the classic Tic-Tac-Toe

 # (Optional) You can disable grouping posts by date.
 # no_groups: true